 - Specific lessons during Pastoral Care that teach students how to be Active Bystanders and Responsible Reporters.

 - Preventative support systems e.g. peer support, conflict resolution, school support personnel

 - Documented, identifiable and readily available procedures for responding to bullying incidents

 - Whole class/year level sessions for ongoing problems, supported by school personnel, guest speakers and variety of teaching aides

 - Small group or individual support with Guidance Officer on issues like anger management, assertiveness training, positive behaviour, conflict management

 - Annual review to maintain policy awareness for the total school community.

-- Anyone engaged in any form of bullying or cyber-bullying as outlined above will face responsive strategies in line with the school's Behaviour Management Matrix which you can find in the Responsible Behaviour Plan (Code of Student Behaviour).
+- Anyone engaged in any form of bullying or cyber-bullying as outlined above will face responsive strategies in line with the school's Behaviour Management Matrix which you can find in the Student Code of Conduct.